Super Carers Ltd is a private limited company registered in England and Wales with company number 09279761 and VAT number 212124961.

 SCL’s website at www.supercarers.com or app.supercarers.com

 the United Kingdom

 2. Promotion of the Services

-2.1 Where SCL in its discretion considers that the Services would be suitable for the provision of the Care required by any User in the Territory, SCL may introduce such User to Provider with a view to Provider supplying the necessary Care.
+2.1 SCL shall operate the Site and shall in reviewing the Care needs of Users consider the Services and their suitability for Users.
+Where SCL in its discretion considers that the Services would be suitable for the provision of the Care required by any User in the Territory, SCL may introduce such User to Provider with a view to Provider supplying the necessary Care.